peguimasid/peguimasid/README.md

 * 🌍  I'm based in Rio de Janeiro, Brazil
 * ✉️  You can contact me at [guilhermomasid@gmail.com](mailto:guilhermomasid@gmail.com)
 * 🚀  I'm currently freelancing for companies as a Full Stack Software Developer
-* 🧠 I'm learning low-level programming, functional programming, and scalable, resilient application architecture.
+* 🌱  I’m currently playing around with Desktop apps, Chrome extensions, Elixir, Phoenix and functional programming
 * 🤝  I'm open to collaborating on projects that have a high impact in peoples lives
-* ⚡  I love sports and my favorite is Crossfit
+* 🏋🏼‍♂️  I love sports and my favorite is Crossfit

 #### Skills